Louise Saumoneau: World War I

 Early in 1915 Saumoneau distributed the German socialist Clara Zetkin's essay in which she called on socialist women to fight for peace.
 "When the men kill, it is up to us women to fight for the preservation of life.
 When the men are silent, it is our duty to raise our voices on behalf of our ideals."

-Zetkin organized an international conference of socialist women in Berne, Switzerland late in March 1915 as a protest against the war.
+Zetkin organized an international conference of socialist women in Bern, Switzerland late in March 1915 as a protest against the war.

 Saumoneau was the only French representative.

 Saumoneau pointed at that although the masses were against the war, their leaders were afraid to take a strong stand.
 She did not say what could be done.

-On her return from Berne, Saumoneau was persecuted both by the police and by her own SFIO party.
+On her return from Bern, Saumoneau was persecuted both by the police and by her own SFIO party.

 When Aletta Jacobs organized a feminist and pacifist congress at The Hague in 1915 she wanted French participation but would not invite Saumoneau.
 In her turn, Saumoneau said she would never cooperate with Jacobs, who was from a wealthy family.

 The International Action Committee (Comité d'action internationale) was founded in December 1915 by French syndicalists who supported the pacifist declarations of the Zimmerwald Conference.
 In 1916 this was merged with the Socialist Minority Committee to form the Committee for the Resumption of International Relations (Comité pour la réprise des rélations internationales).
-Albert Bourderon proposed and Saumoneau supported a manifesto that said the Committee would function "until the party majority and the International Socialist Bureau resume international relations."
+Albert Bourderon proposed and Saumoneau supported a manifesto that said the committee would function "until the party majority and the International Socialist Bureau resume international relations."

 In February 1917 the Committee for the Resumption of International Relations split up.
 Alphonse Merrheim withdrew to concentrate on union work.

 Pierre Brizon, Jean Raffin-Dugens and Bourderon joining the SFIO minority led by Jean Longuet.

 The socialists Fernand Loriot, Charles Rappoport, Louise Saumoneau and François Mayoux took control of the committee.